Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Loud Music Bad for Cats?

-Yes, loud music is bad for cats and risks their well-being.
-Cats are much more sensitive to loud noises than humans, so loud music can cause them a great deal of stress and discomfort.
+Yes, cats are much more sensitive to loud noises than humans, so loud music can cause them a great deal of stress and discomfort.
 Today, we’ll dive into the nitty gritty of why loud music is bad for your cats and what you should do to keep them safe and sound.

 How Do Cats Perceive Loud Music?

-Cats have a much stronger sense of hearing than humans and can hear sounds at higher frequencies, which means loud noises can be particularly jarring to them.
+Cats have a much more sensitive sense of hearing than humans and can hear sounds at higher frequencies, which means certain loud noises can be particularly jarring to them.
 When exposed to loud music, their bodies may go on high alert, and they will likely become anxious and scared.

-This anxiety can then manifest itself in other ways, such as hiding, aggression, or an increased heart rate.
-In severe cases, loud music can even cause permanent hearing damage to cats if they are exposed to loud noises for long enough.
+This anxiety can then manifest itself in other ways, such as hiding, aggression, or lack of appetite.
+In severe cases, loud music can even cause permanent hearing damage to cats if they are exposed to extremely loud noises or too loud of noises for long enough.

 Unlike eyes, it’s impossible for cats to close their ears, and exposing them to loud music can have serious consequences.
 Therefore, it’s important to practice safe listening habits and keep your cats away from loud noises as much as possible.